lmotta/expressions_qgis/README.md

 [Brazilian Institute of Environment and Renewable Natural Resources](http://www.ibama.gov.br)

 # Expressions functions for QGIS 2.8
-Functions for use in expressionn editor.
+Functions for use in expressions editor.
-Copy the script for your profile QGIS2 (~/.qgis2/python/expressions/)
+Copy the script for your QGIS profile (~/.qgis2/python/expressions/).

 ## Author
 Luiz Motta